Yashparmar1125/EduAI/README.md

 ## 📚 Overview

 EduAI is a modern, AI-powered learning platform that provides personalized education experiences through interactive courses, assessments, and gamification features.
-Our platform combines cutting-edge technology with proven educational methodologies to create an engaging and effective learning environment.
+Our platform combines cutting-edge technology with proven educational methodologies to create an engaging and effective learning environment..

 ## ✨ Key Features